Literal values can be used to insert data directly into an expression:

 The following test functions are available:

-if the input is strictly equal to the value, and false
+Returns true if the input is deeply equal to the value, and false otherwise.
+This test recursively compares the properties of objects and arrays by value.

 defined()